JasterV/jaster.xyz/src/content/blog/RcMapRust.md

 }
 ```

 Now we need a way to keep track of how many references exist.
-Let's keep it simple, we'll just update the map to include a counter along with the stored value:
+Let's keep it simple, we will update the map to include a counter along with the stored value:

 ```rust
 pub struct RcMap<K, V> {